sheevashab/Find-That-Footy-Player/README.md

 ### MVP/PostMVP
 #### MVP
-- Find and use external api to access basic player information (name, national team, position, position, and jersey number).
+- Find and use external api to access basic player information (name, national team, position, and jersey number).
 - Allow user to search for players via name, national team, and position played.
 - Add a button that generates information about a randomly chosen player.
 #### PostMVP